“Una Emoción”

 It’s a song with a sentimental voice…

-a song with the rhythms of my city.
+its beat is the rhythm of my city.

 Vengan a ver que traigo yo